uphold/docs/_cards.md

 }
 ```

-Generate a crypto address for a card.
+Generate an address for a card.

 ### Request